fbruandrade/gitlab-userreport/README.md

-# GitLab Users Report Generator
+# GitLab Users and Topics Report Generator

-This script connects to a GitLab instance using the python-gitlab library and generates reports of all users, billable users, and non-billable users.
+This repository contains scripts to connect to a GitLab instance using the python-gitlab library and generate various reports:

+1. **Users Report**: Generate reports of all users, billable users, and non-billable users.
+2. **Topics Report**: Generate reports of all project topics, including counts of how many projects use each topic.

 ## Requirements